Stephen Van Olsen

 Because the blank space does half the work.
 You feel what isn’t said.

-Why the cello?
+Why music alongside the fiction?

 What should a reader expect?